Pixplicity/overlay-android-bug/README.md

 - Pixel 7.1.2-3766409
 - Nexus 5 6.0.2-3437181

-Feel free to submit pull requests if you find more failing OS versions or models.
+Feel free to submit pull requests if you find more failing OS versions or models, and [please star the issue](https://issuetracker.google.com/issues/37885328) if you are affected.

 ## Details